 Free tools can be clunky, slow, and have features that are few and far between, but there are some free options worth looking at if you're just starting out with social listening.

-Google Alerts are one of the most basic options to start you on your social listening journey.
-The service is free, easy to set up, and owned by the goliath of the online search world.
-It's as easy as choosing which terms you want to scan the web for, and setting up how frequently you want to get notified when those terms are available.
+Google Alerts is one of the most basic options to start on your social listening journey.
+The service is free, easy to set up, and owned by the Goliath of the online search world.
+It's as easy as choosing which terms you want to scan the web for and setting up how frequently you want to get notified when those terms are available.

-Social Mention is an online tool which lets you search any term in blogs, microblogs, videos, or images.
-While it may take a bit longer than Google to deliver its results, that's only because it spits back a lot of info, including: mention results; sentiment (positive to negative mention ratio); strength (the likelihood that your brand is being mentioned on social media); reach (how many unique users are talking about your brand); and passion (how likely people are to talk about your brand repeatedly).
-You'll also get a list of related keywords, hashtags, and sources, with the option to export the data.
+Social Mention is an online tool that lets you search any term in blogs, microblogs, videos, or images.
+While it may take a bit longer than Google to deliver its results, that's only because it spits back a lot of info, including mention results, sentiment (positive to negative mention ratio), strength (the likelihood that your brand is being mentioned on social media), reach (how many unique users are talking about your brand), and passion (how likely people are to talk about your brand repeatedly).
+You'll also get a list of related keywords, hashtags, and sources with the option to export data.
 It's definitely one of the more robust free tools out there.

 Price: Free for 1 user, 3 social profiles